Non-Standard Choice in Matching Markets: Stable Matchings

 Notice that our choice functions allow for the possibility of choosing nothing (the empty set).
 This possibility is not present in \cite{plott1973path}'s original analysis of path independent choice functions where individuals' choice from a non-empty menu is not allowed to be empty.
-The possibility of empty choices from non-empty menus requires some additional careful considerations that lead to the following novel result.\footnote{It is worth noting that a similar result has been proved in \cite{plott1973path} but for non-empty choices from non-empty menus.}
+The possibility of empty choices from non-empty menus requires some additional careful considerations that lead to the following result.

 \begin{thm} A (unit demand) choice function $C_i$ can be rationalized by a simple order over acceptable choices if and only if it is path independent. \end{thm}